 Sustainability is the first and foremost issue on the minds of commercial fishers as their livelihoods are reliant on healthy fish stocks and healthy environments into the future.
 Off-stream impacts can and do have a dramatic impact on habitat and fish populations.
 Without fish stocks there are no fisheries to manage.
-Industry driven initiatives like seasonal and permanent closures, improvements in nets, reduced effort, mandatory by-catch reduction devices are just some of the changes introduced and supported by industry.
+Industry driven initiatives like seasonal and permanent closures, improvements in nets, reduced effort, mandatory bycatch reduction devices are just some of the changes introduced and supported by industry.

-How associations operate: The Constitution
+How associations operate: The constitution

 Industry associations are membership-based organisations.
-They are usually not-for-profit and registered, or "incorporated" under State/Territory-based or Commonwealth legislation (the Corporations Act)
+They are usually not-forprofit and registered, or "incorporated" under State/Territory-based or Commonwealth legislation (the Associations Act [State])

 As formal bodies, they are generally structured and governed by a formal set of rules.

 The rules, or the Articles of the Association, are more often nowadays referred to as the Constitution.
 A constitution is legally binding on the officers of the association and with potential legal consequences for not abiding by the rules.
-An example of "Model Rules" can be found in Appendix 1 (see Handouts and Additional Information).